-- 15. A 24 year old applies for financial assistance and states that she is filing taxes as single.
+- [15.A 24 year old applies for financial assistance and states that she is filing taxes as single.
 Her annual income is \$24,980 and does not have health insurance through her employer.
 Her EDG is 1.
 She is eligible for APTC and QHP. - 16.
 The household consists of married parents and their 10 year old daughter.
 The tax filing status is married filing jointly with the daughter claimed as a dependent.
 Their income is \$3,900 monthly and they are not offered health insurance through their employer.
 The daughter is eligible for Medicaid.
 The parents are eligible for APTC and QHP.
 Their EDG is 3. - 17.
-The household consists of a grandmother, her daughter, and her son's 5 year old daughter.
-Neither parent of the 5 year old lives in the home.
+The household consists of a grandmother, her daughter, and her 5 year old grandchild.
 The grandmother files as head of household with her grandchild as a dependent.